 Storage

-Store leftovers in an airtight container for 4-5 days.
-This recipe is not freezer friendly.
+Let cool to room temperature, then transfer leftovers to an airtight container and store in the fridge for 4-5 days.
+This recipe is not freezer-friendly.

 Panda Express Tofu Eggplant Recipe